Download Presentation

 There is a trend for mobile satellite system architectures aimed at the deployment of multi-satellite constellations in Non-Geostationary Earth Orbits.
 This allows the user terminals to be small size, low cost and having low power demand.
 In present and next generation satellite systems, CDMA has been proposed as the multiple access technique for a number of mobile satellite communication systems.
 To enhance the coverage and quality of service, Low Earth Orbiting (LEO) constellations are usually selected.
 Here, we analyze the performance of the downlink of a LEO satellite channel.
 The provision of such a service requires that the user have sufficient link quality for the duration of service.
 To have sufficient link quality, the user must have an adequate power to overcome the path loss and other physical impairments to provide acceptable communication and improve the performance of the system.

+Thus, in many parts of the world, the demand for communications mobility can be met effectively only through global mobile satellite services.
+Handheld satellite phones are therefore forecast as the emerging mobile communications frontier with growth that could parallel recent growth in cellular mobile industry.
 In order to guarantee the service quality and reliability for mobile satellite communication systems, we have to take into account outages due to obstruction of the line-of-sight path between a satellite and a mobile terminal as well as the signal fluctuation caused by interference from multipath radio waves.
 Thus, we need a good characterization for the satellite propagation channel.
 It is commonly accepted that satellite communications systems (in particular, low earth orbit LEO systems) are the de facto solution for providing the real personal communications services (PCS’s) to the users either stationary or on the move anywhere, anytime and in any format (voice, data, and multimedia).

 The satellite segment is a network of GEO or LEO satellites arranged in orbital planes (i.e. different parts of the sky) in such a way that they have a communications link with end-user equipment, ground gateways and other satellites.
 The gateway connects the satellites to the local telephone network.
 The gateway also transmits signals to the satellites and receives transmission from the satellites.
 Due to the high mobility of low earth orbit (LEO) satellites, there is a significant number of handover attempts in a LEO-based mobile satellite communication system, causing a high handover failure rate.
 This paper proposes to extend the period of which a handover request is valid, and thus rendering higher probability of successful handover.